BenjMy/myCareerBook/interests.md

 I contributed to 2 projects:
 - [EO4WUE](Projects/project_list_others.html#EO4WUE (🗓️ 2023-2024)): Earth observation tools for the evaluation and management of water efficiency and productivity in Mediterranean grasslands and cereal crops
+- [EOMAJI](): Earth Observation system to Manage Africa’s food systems by Joint-knowledge of crop production and Irrigation digitization
-- [EOMAJI](Projects/project_list_others.html#EO AFRICA EO-MAJI (🗓️ 2023-2024)): Earth Observation system to Manage Africa’s food systems by Joint-knowledge of crop production and Irrigation digitization
+<! - [EOMAJI](Projects/project_list_others.html#EO AFRICA EO-MAJI (🗓️ 2023-2024)): Earth Observation system to Manage Africa’s food systems by Joint-knowledge of crop production and Irrigation digitization
+-->

 ### Agronomy